World's biggest boxes of pasta on sale in Turkey

-ROME (Reuters) - Shoppers can buy a half-ton box of pasta from Thursday at supermarkets in Turkey, but not in the world’s spaghetti capital of Italy.
+ROME (Reuters) - Shoppers can buy a half-tonne box of pasta from Thursday at supermarkets in Turkey, but not in the world’s spaghetti capital of Italy.

 Too heavy and too big for the shopping trolley, delivery is included in the price.